ibm-apiconnect/pot/index.md

 ---
 This is the index page.

-{% include warning.html
+{% include warning.html content="
-    content="This site is a warning."
+    This site is a warning.
-%}
+"%}

-{% include important.html
+{% include important.html content="
-    content="This site is important."
+    This site is important.
-%}
+"%}

-{% include note.html
+{% include note.html content="
-    content="This site is a note."
+    This site is a note.
-%}
+"%}

-{% include callout.html
+{% include callout.html content="
-    content="This site is a callout."
+    This site is a callout.
-%}
+"%}

-{% include tip.html
+{% include tip.html content="
-    content="This site is a tip."
+    This site is a tip.
-%}
+"%}